xcarnd/CarND-Vehicle-Detection/writeup.md

 I performed sliding window search with the following step:

-    1. Limit the searching area within a region of interests.
-In practice, I excluded the area where cars would definitely not showing (i.e., above the horizon).
+    i.
+Limit the searching area within a region of interests.
+In practice, I excluded the area where cars would definitely not showing (i.e., regions above the horizons).

-    2. If scaling is needed, scales the searching area accordingly.
+    ii.
+If scaling is needed, scales the searching area accordingly.

-    3. Perform sliding window search with the scaled search area image.
+    iii.
+Perform sliding window search with the scaled search area image.

 Codes can be found in lines 60 through 155 in `vehicle_detection.py`.